-There are some common misconceptions about Salt Lake City.
+There are many widely-held misconceptions about Salt Lake City.
 Allow us to clear things up.
 Here are 10 quirks and perks about this city that might surprise you.

 1. Not everyone in Salt Lake City is Mormon.

-Every Salt Laker who has traveled outside our valley has been asked “Are you a Mormon?”
-It’s a fair assumption, given that the Church of Jesus Christ of Latter Day Saints (LDS Church) has its headquarters here.
+Every Salt Laker who has traveled beyond Utah has been asked “Are you a Mormon?”
+It’s a fair question, given that the Church of Jesus Christ of Latter Day Saints (LDS Church) has its headquarters here.
 But Salt Lake proper’s population is actually less than 50% LDS.
 People of all religious and non-religious groups call Salt Lake home.

 2. Drinks are served: caffeinated and alcoholic.

 You can get a drink, a really good one!
 Salt Lake City has a vibrant nightlife with numerous renowned breweries and a plethora of bars to suit every taste.
 Drinking laws are admittedly stricter than in some states, but it is completely possible to imbibe responsibly.
 Finding a good cup of coffee is also easy to do.
 Every Salt Lake neighborhood has at least one noteworthy, locally-owned coffee shop.

 3. You will find like-minded people in SLC.

 While the Beehive state is staunchly conservative, the capital city is a progressive outlier.
 Every mayor since 1985 has been a Democrat, three of them have been women.
 The Utah Pride Center hosts one of the largest Pride Festivals in the country every June.
 We have a slew of vegan restaurants, a tattoo convention, and a rodeo.
 Regardless of your political views, interests, or lifestyle, there is a community here for you.